 Why yes I do.
 Thanks for asking.

 11 long days of work in a row.
 Has anyone seen my husband?
 (Just kidding.)
 Oh look, the restaurant just posted a picture of him on Twitter.
-(Seriously, this happened the other day and I laughed and said to myself, “Oh look, that’s what my husband is up to right now.”
+(Seriously, this has happened before and I laughed and said to myself, “Oh look, that’s what my husband is up to right now.”

 I am a stay at home Mom.
 I manage a few websites for a couple local businesses, I blog a little, and take care of our home and 3 children.
-I got up at 5:30 am and am sitting down relaxing at 8:33 pm.
-I went to church this morning, hung out with the girls this afternoon, cooked and cleaned a little and served Easter dinner to 6 people this evening.
+I got up at 5:30 am and finally sat down to relax at 8:33 pm.
+I went to church that morning, took care of the kids that afternoon, cooked and cleaned a little and served Easter dinner to 6 people that evening.

 Our days were very different!
-He said goodbye to me as I was half asleep as he walked out the door and will be home as I am getting into bed.
-(I will try to stay awake so we can talk for a minute about the day.)
+He said goodbye to me as I was half asleep as he walked out the door and was be home after I was in bed.

-On Saturday, the day before Easter, this really hit me as I laughed at a conversation we had via text messaging.
+On Saturday, the day before Easter, this really hit me as I laughed at a conversation we had via text.
 Here’s the perfect example of how different our days are . . .

 Seriously?
 See what I mean?

-I made pancakes for the girls that looked like cute little bunny bums and he sends me this.
+I made pancakes for the girls that looked like cute little bunny bums and he sent me this.